MastodonC/kixi.hecuba/doc/documentation.md

 To retrieve properties with photovoltaics.

-Where the built_form is either a House or a Fla
+Where the built_form is either a House or a Flat

 ```
 built_form:(House OR Flat)